Stuck for unique, non-cheesy proposal ideas? Read on.

 1. Use a decoy.

-To get her to the proposal location without tipping her off, tell her that you’re going to a “friend’s birthday” or “colleague’s wedding”.
-Alternatively, have a friend pretend to take her on a night out with the girls.
-This way, she’ll be dressed for the occasion without even realising it!
+To get your partner to the proposal location without tipping them off, say you’re going to a friend’s birthday or colleague’s wedding.
+Alternatively, have a friend pretend to take them on a night out.
+This way, your partner will be dressed for the occasion without even realising it!

 2. Capture the moment.

 Have a videographer or photographer nearby ready to capture every moment.
-She’ll be too caught up in the surprise to remember how it all happened, and this is one of those memories she’ll want to relive again and again.
+You may both be too caught up in the surprise to remember how it all happened, and this is one of those memories you’ll want to relive again and again.

-It’s easy to think that every girl dreams of a grand, public proposal.
+It’s easy to think that the event should be a grand, public proposal.
 After all, that’s what the movies like to tell you!
-However for some, a private, low-key event is perfect.
+However for some, a private, low-key affair is perfect.
 Pizza, a quiet night out, and just the two of you.

 4. Engage a professional.

 Proposal planning can be daunting when trying to do it all yourself.
 Engage a professional to execute the finer details, especially if you don’t have the time to develop an idea, wade through suppliers and coordinate without getting caught.
 Your professional may be a planner who can manage all aspects of the proposal, or a caterer or prop hire service to take care of certain aspects of the event.
 This way, when the time comes, you can concentrate on enjoying the special moment too!